ISISComputingGroup/ibex_developers_manual/Our-Lua-Utility-Functions.md

 ## Using our Lua utility functions

-Currently we have four functions available as utilities for booting iocs using lua: getMacroValue, setAsynOptions, setHardwareFlowControl, setSoftwareFlowControl.
+Currently we have four functions available as utilities for booting iocs using lua: `getMacroValue`, `setAsynOptions`, `setHardwareFlowControl`, `setSoftwareFlowControl`.

 To be able to use these you need to add this to the top of your lua file: